***FREE*** subscription to

 The Present Perfect Continuous (or Present Perfect Progressive) is constructed this way:

 The conjugation is fairly simple.
-However, the ESL student must remember to use "has" for the third person, and there are more parts for the ESL student to keep in order.
+However, the learner must remember to use "has" for only the third person; and this tense has more individual components for the ESL/EFL student to remember and keep in order.

-Here are some examples of Present Perfect Continuous verbs with I, you, he/she/it, they, and we.
+Here are some examples of Present Perfect Continuous conjugation of miscellaneous verbs with the subject pronouns I, you, he/she/it, they, and we.

 1. I have been talking.
-I have been walking.
+I have been learning.
 I have been dancing.
 I have been eating.

 2. You have been talking.
-You have been walking.
+You have been learning.
 You have been dancing.
-You have had been eating.
+You have been eating.

 3. She/He/It has been talking.
-She/He/It has been walking.
+She/He/It has been learning.
 She/He/It has been dancing.
 She/He/It has been eating.

 4. They have been talking.
-They have been walking.
+They have been learning.
 They have been dancing.
 They have been eating.

 5. We have been talking.
-We have been walking.
+We have been learning.
 We have been dancing.
 We have been eating.

 Present Perfect Continuous Forms

-Here are the Present Perfect Continuous forms the English language learner must learn.
+Here are the Present Perfect Continuous forms the ESL/EFL student must learn.

 1. Affirmative Usage (e.g., She has been studying English as a Foreign language for four years.)